-On the left, a pane that contains small previews of all slides in the presentation is shown.
+To the left of the slide, a pane that contains small previews of all slides in the presentation is shown.
 This pane is called the mini sorter.
 It allows you to move, duplicate, delete, and otherwise manipulate the slides of your presentation.

-For more information, see the section "Working with the mini sorter" (page 58).
+For more information, see the section "Working with the mini sorter" (page 64).